tomheston/fragility-metrics/FRAGILITY_METRICS.md

 **Definition**: Proportion of the arm that was actually modified in the classic fragility index procedure required to flip statistical significance.
 **Formula**: MFQ = FI / n_mod, where n_mod = sample size of the arm subjected to toggling in the standard FI calculation (i.e., the arm with fewer events; if tied, the smaller arm).
 **Range**: 0 to 1
-**Interpretation**: fr = MFQ.
-Example: fr = 0.05 means 5% of patients in the arm that was toggled would need to switch outcome to flip significance.
+**Interpretation**: fr = percentile MFQ.
+Example: MFQ = 0.05 means 5% of patients in the arm that was toggled would need to switch outcome to flip significance.
 **Advantages**: Label-invariant, allocation-fair
 **Base metric**: Classic FI (Walsh et al. 2014 procedure)
 **NBF pair**: RQ